fmonfasani/iopeer/README.md

 ---

 ## What is IOPeer?
-**IOPeer** is a private, commercial SaaS for building and running **visual workflows** (DAG) that integrate APIs, databases, queues, and **LLMs**.
-It’s designed for developers and technical teams that want speed **without** losing control, security, or observability.
+**IOPeer** is a private, commercial SaaS product for building and running **visual workflows** (DAG) that integrate APIs, databases, queues, and **LLMs**.
+It’s built for developer teams that want speed **without** losing control, security, or observability.

 **Highlights**
 - 🎛️ **Visual builder** (drag & drop), versioned flows.
-- 🔌 **Connectors** for HTTP, DBs, Email/SMTP, S3/MinIO, Slack, GitHub, etc.
+- 🔌 **Connectors** for HTTP, DBs, Email/SMTP, S3/MinIO, Slack, GitHub, and more.
 - 🤖 **AI-first**: LLM calls, embeddings, classification, agent patterns.
 - 📈 **Observability**: logs, metrics, and traces per step.
-- 🔐 **Security**: encrypted credentials, isolated execution, RBAC (roadmap).
+- 🔐 **Security-conscious**: encrypted credentials, isolated execution, RBAC (roadmap).
 - 🧰 **SDK (TypeScript)** to implement custom nodes for your org.

-> **Attribution notice**: Portions of this codebase adapt components originally available under the MIT License from the Activepieces project.
-Copyright © Activepieces contributors.
+> **Attribution notice:** Portions of this codebase adapt components that were originally available under the MIT License from the Activepieces project.
+Those original notices are preserved in the respective files where applicable.
+This repository is a private, commercial IOPeer product and is not public/open-source.
+See the LICENSE section for details.
-> “Based on Activepieces (https://github.com/activepieces/activepieces) — MIT.”
-> Notices are preserved in the respective files where applicable.

 ---

 ## Quickstart (internal)
 > This repository is **private**.
-Instructions below are for internal developers and trusted partners.
+These instructions are for internal developers and authorized partners.

 ```bash
 # Requirements: Node 20+, pnpm, Docker, Docker Compose